The Shanten Parser

 That’s a 24% speedup or so, compared to current-version with 0ms, and its frametime consumption should be a lot more controllable—check how close the 99th-percentile step time is to its budget.
 That’s pretty respectable!
 It’s time to test this in-world and—well, there’s no pretty pictures this time, I think I must have burned the logs.

 Back on Rehoboam, I set the timeout to 0.5ms on a guess, and it was reporting that the shanten parsing was consuming >1ms/frame in Udon—which, at that point, had been sitting at a cool average of 0.407ms.
 And that was only half of it.
 Check out that 0ms-timeout report again.
 See that latency, there, of 3066 frames?
 That was foreshadowing.
 Even with a timeout of 0.5ms—more frametime than the current version of the parser used on average, a budget which it exceeded, on average, by more than twice what it was set to—The Parser took enormous numbers of frames to actually finish.
 What once was unnoticeable latency now became a waiting game.
 Often I’d be in the middle of picking a tile to discard when the shanten parse would actually get around to updating.
-Sometimes, I’d be sitting there, remoted into a debug session strapped to my head from almost a thousand miles away, waiting for the number to hurry up and update to be sure it was working—and as the results of the shanten parse trigger the riichi button (a crucial gameplay feature), the increased latency actually did force waiting on the parse result when a hand was in tenpai.55
+Sometimes, I’d be sitting there, remoted into a debug session strapped to my head from almost a thousand miles away, waiting for the number to hurry up and update to be sure it was working—and as the results of the shanten parse trigger the riichi button (a crucial gameplay feature), the increased latency actually did force waiting on the parse result when a hand was in tenpai.55 Riichi button, where are you? ;~;71

 I thought about trying to tweak the timeout, but making the timeout larger would only make per-frame performance even worse when it was already eating up more frametime than the current version.
 More frametime consumption and more latency was an unfixable combination; the supposed speed-up did not work and made everything worse.
 So I scrapped it and the logs are probably in the desert somewhere, just slightly to the left of all those E.T. cartridges.